6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • A mask you can hang over your couch is always something unusual and interesting to show to your friends.
 No matter if it’s a papier-mâché mask from Venice, a wooden carving from an African village, or a Mexican lucha libre wrestler mask, they’re all eye-catchers.

-It’s much easier to find what you need for a vacation once you’ve arrived at your destination.
+I know the feeling of searching back home for a swimming suit in winter or a ski mask in the middle of the hottest summer days… It’s much easier to find what you need for a vacation once you’ve arrived at your destination.

 • A gadget or a tool you always forget to pack or buy back home.
-This could be anything: a pocket knife, a travel pillow, an adaptor, a small flashlight.
+This could be anything: a pocket knife, a travel pillow, an adaptor, or a small flashlight.

 • Toiletries to either use at home or during your next vacation.
-In many countries, local cosmetics are much more affordable than at home.
+In many countries, local cosmetics are much more affordable than back home.
 For example, aloe is widely used in many creams and lotions and you can find a large number of products on the Canary Islands, one of the biggest aloe growers.

 Sometimes it’s best not to buy anything but just to pick up something small from a place you enjoyed: